davidskeck/Annual-Reading-List/README.md

 Annual Reading List
 ===================

 This is a list of books or articles that I plan to read every year.
-It will be revolving, meaning titles will be switched out as they become stale to me.
-I plan to have about 5-10 total items on this list at a time, with an archive of previously listed works.
+Titles will be switched out as they become stale to me.
+There will be 10 items on this list at a time, with an archive of previously listed works.

 Books
 =====